 |Age||Policy Value||Term Length||Premium|

+*Estimated quotes based on healthy female non-smoking Bestow applicants as of 12/9/2022.
 Many insurance companies require applicants to undergo an in-person medical exam, get a blood draw, and answer a long list of questions about family health history, pre-existing conditions, and lifestyle choices.
 The information gleaned from this process is used to help determine the cost of your coverage–and it can sometimes take weeks to get an answer.
 Some companies do let you forego some of that.
-Thanks to cool technology and fancy math, Bestow offers term life insurance applicants an instant decision online.
-Instead of weeks, the whole process takes just minutes.
+Thanks to cool technology and fancy math, Bestow makes applying for term life insurance easy.
+The simple online life insurance application takes just a few minutes to complete, there’s no medical exam whatsoever, and most people get a same-day decision.

 A Quick Note About the Main Types of Life Insurance